 If testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L (Pico curries per liter) in water, the radon must be removed from the water and it is recommended testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is only at 2,000 pCi/L. Maine and Rhode Island actionable levels are at 4,000 pCi/L. For more information on radon see the link at Radon in Water Article.

 The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
 For more information on this see the link at Arsenic in Water Article.

 Removing radon from water requires a system in which the water is agitated in a sealed chamber then vented to the outside, sending the radon gas to ambient air.
 Removing Arsenic from water requires running the water through tanks containing a specific media that is arsenic specific.
 Other technologies and systems are used to remove other contaminants.
 Any water filtration system designed should start with a water test before an informed recommendation can be made.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-We can be reached by email at [email protected] or by calling us at 978-777-8330.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at [email protected] or 978-777-8330.